 The IBM/Marist Joint Study began in 1988 with the installation of a \$10 million IBM 3090 mainframe computer in Donnelly Hall.
-Over the past decade, Marist has worked with IBM to carry out five major upgrades of its mainframe computer.
-In the Fall 2002 semester, the College installed a new z-Series mainframe that provides a level of computing power ordinarily associated with large research universities and Fortune 500 companies.
+Over the past two decades, Marist has worked with IBM to carry out several major upgrades of its mainframe computer.
+In the Fall 2006 semester, the College installed a new System z mainframe that provides a level of computing power ordinarily associated with large research universities and Fortune 500 companies.
 The College collaborated with IBM to plan and equip the new \$20 million James A. Cannavino Library with state-of-the-art technology.
 The partnership has also developed and implemented a comprehensive Ethernet network that reaches into every student room on campus and supports every faculty and administrative office and every academic building.
 Campus-wide connectivity means 24/7 access to the Internet, e-mail, voice-mail, the mainframe computer, and numerous database services.
 In 2004, Marist worked with IBM and the Open Source Development Lab to establish a laboratory for testing open source projects at Marist College based on IBM's latest mainframe technology.
+Marist and IBM have recently collaborated on two IBM Shared University Research grants that have helped to enhance Marist's e-learning initiatives.

-Marist's participation in the Joint Study has enabled the College to involve faculty, students, and staff in emerging technology initiatives such as rich media content management, the Linux operating system, virtual server hosting, multimedia streaming, grid computing, on-demand computing, advanced networking technology, on-line gaming, and e-learning.
+Marist's participation in the Joint Study has enabled the College to involve faculty, students, and staff in emerging technology initiatives such as rich media content management, the Linux operating system, virtual server hosting, multimedia streaming, grid computing, on-demand computing, advanced networking technology, on-line gaming, service oriented architecture, web services programming, and automated server provisioning.
 Marist's work with IBM has created the infrastructure that is necessary for faculty, students, and staff to engage in leading-edge teaching and research using tomorrow's technology.

 In the summer of 2005, the College joined the Sakai Foundation, which is an initiative led by major college and university technology innovators.
 A key objective of Sakai is to develop a totally open source-based course management platform to support e-learning in higher education.
+In the summer of 2006 Marist began a pilot program to deliver on-line courses via Sakai through its Institute for Data Center Professionals.